December 22, 2020; revised December 23, 2020; April 14, 2022 (Ref. 4 added among other revisions)

 - “You can visualize these inputs as a bundle of electrical wires or a bundle of optical fibers..” he writes, “The inputs to the brain are like those fibers, but they are called axons, and they carry neural signals called “action potentials” or “spikes,” which are partly chemical and partly electrical..”.

 - As discussed in that book, visual signals and all sense inputs (sounds, taste, smell, and body touch) to the brain are of the same type.
-You hear a sound, see the light, and feel pressure, but inside your brain, there isn’t any fundamental difference between these different types of neural signals.
+You hear a sound, see the light, and feel pressure, but there isn’t any fundamental difference between these different types of neural signals inside your brain.
 An action potential is an action potential.

-- Scientists have not been able to figure out how the brain distinguishes those different types of signals.
+- Scientists have not figured out how the brain distinguishes those different types of signals.
 Moreover, they have no idea how the mind “sees the light” or an image of that tree.
 Same for the other senses.

 How Are Electrical/Chemical Signals Sensed or Experienced?

-- It is a mystery how those chemical and electrical signals coming to the brain are sensed as vision, sound, taste, smell, and body-touch by the mind.
+- It is a mystery to science how those chemical and electrical signals coming to the brain are sensed as vision, sound, taste, smell, and touch by the mind.

 All Existing Scientific Theories Are Speculations